-Elizabeth Hurley Shows Serious Skin Skin In A Skimpy Swimsuit On A Body Board In New Video
+Elizabeth Hurley Shows Serious Skin In A Skimpy Swimsuit On A Bodyboard In New Video

 As Inquisitr previously shared, Elizabeth showed off her toned body in a pink string bikini on Instagram just last month, which was also taken from her collection of beachwear.

-The snap showed the star laying on her back in the sand as she showed off her toned body in the tiny two piece.
+The snap showed the star laying on her back in the sand as she showed off her toned body in the tiny two-piece.

-Earlier this week, Inquisitr also shared that the mom of one was also revealing her toned body in a Tiffany blue bathing suit while standing on the edge of a yacht while joking that she was testing out new items from her fashion line.
+Earlier this week, Inquisitr also shared that the mom of one was also revealing her toned body in a Tiffany blue bathing suit while standing on the edge of a yacht and joking that she was testing out new items from her fashion line.

 “Test driving the new @elizabethhurleybeach samples (yes, it counts as work),” The Royals star then teased in the caption of the stunning vacation photo.